Dubai Vs the Global Real Estate Market

 Dubai Real Estate Snapshot

+Significant changes have taken place in the real estate market in Dubai in recent years; however, 2025 has been a turning point.
+There has been extraordinary demand for everything from luxury homes to low-income housing to office space to waterfront land.
 Investors are no longer confining their attention to established precincts like Downtown Dubai and Palm Jumeirah; emerging areas such as Dubai South, MBR City and Dubai Creek Harbour now get high appeal.
 Rental returns in Dubai are between 6–8%, and this is far better than any of the global hubs – London, New York.

 Key drivers include: